 Many women now get immediate breast reconstruction.
 However, the timing depends on:

-It is important to discuss your options with your plastic surgeon, breast surgeon and oncologist (and your radiation oncologist if you are having radiation therapy).
+Discuss your options with your plastic surgeon, breast surgeon and oncologist (and your radiation oncologist if you are having radiation therapy).

-Although a reconstructed breast may never match the look or feel of your natural breast, this area of plastic surgery continues to improve.
+Although a reconstructed breast will never match the look or feel of your natural breast, this area of plastic surgery continues to improve.

 Breast reconstruction can be done with:

 For example, breast implants require less invasive surgery than procedures using your own body tissues, but the results may look and feel less natural .

 For example, women with larger breasts may need breast reduction surgery on the opposite, natural breast to create a more even look.

-Smokers and women who are overweight have an increased risk of complications for all types of breast reconstructive surgery [14,101,107-108].
+Smokers and women who are overweight have an increased risk of complications for all types of breast reconstructive surgery [6,151-154].

-If you smoke or are overweight, talk with your plastic surgeon about problems after surgery such as wound healing, infection, reconstruction failure and problems with implant or flap procedures that may occur.
+If you smoke or are overweight, talk with your plastic surgeon about problems after surgery such as delayed wound healing, infection, reconstruction failure and problems with implant or flap procedures that may occur.